City Office REIT (NYSE:CIO) Issues FY 2022 Earnings Guidance

-City Office REIT (NYSE:CIO – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+City Office REIT (NYSE:CIO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.54-$1.57 for the period.
 The company issued revenue guidance of -.

+A number of analysts recently issued reports on the stock.
+StockNews.com upgraded shares of City Office REIT from a hold rating to a buy rating in a report on Saturday, August 13th.
+Royal Bank of Canada decreased their price objective on shares of City Office REIT from $18.00 to $15.00 and set a sector perform rating for the company in a report on Tuesday, July 12th.
+B. Riley decreased their price objective on shares of City Office REIT from $22.00 to $20.00 in a report on Monday, May 9th.
+Finally, Deutsche Bank Aktiengesellschaft decreased their price objective on shares of City Office REIT from $18.00 to $15.00 in a report on Wednesday, July 20th.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and an average price target of $16.50.

 City Office REIT Dividend Announcement